ucb-bar/gemmini/README.md

 Architecture
 ================

 Gemmini is implemented as a RoCC accelerator with non-standard RISC-V custom instructions.
 The Gemmini unit uses the RoCC port of a Rocket or BOOM _tile_, and by default connects to the memory system through the System Bus (i.e., directly to the L2 cache).

 At the heart of the accelerator lies a systolic array which performs matrix multiplications.
 By default, the matrix multiplication support both _output-stationary_ and _weight-stationary_ dataflows, which programmers can pick between at runtime.
 However, the dataflow can also be hardened at elaboration time.

 The systolic array's inputs and outputs are stored in an explicity managed scratchpad, made up of banked SRAMs.
-A DMA engine facilitates the transfer of data between main memory and the scratchpad.
+A DMA engine facilitates the transfer of data between main memory (which is visible to the host CPU) and the scratchpad.

 Because weight-stationary dataflows require an accumulator outside the systolic array, we add a final SRAM bank, equipped with adder units, which can be conceptually considered an extension of the scratchpad memory space.
 The systolic array can store results to any address in the accumulator, and can also read new inputs from any address in the accumulator.
 The DMA engine can also tranfer data directly between the accumulator and main memory, which is often necessary to load in biases.